GuusKemperman/GuusKemperman.github.io/_posts/2024-10-05-engine-architecture.md

 #endif
 ```

-In other cases, we achieved a similar effect by having a baseclass serve as a platform agnostic interface, with platform specific derived classes.
+In other cases, we achieved a similar effect by having a baseclass serve as a platform-agnostic interface, with platform specific derived classes.

 ## Engine & Game seperation